Islam in Pakistan: Denominations

-According to the CIA World Factbook and Oxford Centre for Islamic Studies, 95-97% of the total population of Pakistan is Muslim.
+According to the CIA World Factbook and Oxford Centre for Islamic Studies, 96–97% of the total population of Pakistan is Muslim.

 Sunni

-The majority of the Pakistani Muslims belong to the Sunni Islam.
+The majority of the Pakistani Muslims belong to Sunni Islam.
+Muslims belong to different schools which are called Madhahib (singular: Madhhab) i.e., schools of jurisprudence (also 'Maktab-e-Fikr' (School of Thought) in Urdu).)
 Estimates on the Sunni population in Pakistan range from 85% to 90%.